Let's Get Married (2023 film)

 Let's Get Married is a 2023 Indian Tamil-language romantic comedy film directed by Ramesh Thamilmani in his directorial debut.
 It stars Harish Kalyan, Nadhiya and Ivana with Yogi Babu and RJ Vijay in supporting roles.
-It was produced by Dhoni Entertainment.
+It was produced by Dhoni Entertainment, owned by former Indian cricketer Mahendra Singh Dhoni.

 The film was announced in October 2022, without a title, which was announced in January 2023.
 Principal photography commenced in January 2023 and wrapped in May 2023.
 The film has music composed by Ramesh Thamilmani, cinematography handled by Vishwajith Odukkathil and editing by Pradeep E. Ragav.

-The film was released on 28 July 2023 to negative reviews.
+It was released on 28 July 2023.

 Plot

 The movie begins with Gautham, a software engineer, proposing marriage to his colleague and girlfriend Meera during their second love anniversary, with Meera agreeing to the proposal.
-Both sets of parents, including Gautham's widowed mother Leela, meet to finalise the alliance, but when Meera realises that Gautham expects her to live in his home along with Leela post marriage, she calls off the wedding, leaving Gautham and Leela angry and frustrated.
+Gautham's widowed mother, Leela, meets Meera's parents to finalise the matrimonial alliance, but when Meera realises that Gautham expects her to live in his home along with Leela post marriage, she calls off the wedding, leaving Gautham and Leela angry and frustrated.
 Meera eventually reconciles with Gautham and agrees to the marriage on one condition; she wants to go on a trip to Coorg with her family as well as Gautham's family so that both families, particularly she and Leela, can interact and get to know each other well before the marriage.
-If she is not able to get along with Leela during the trip, she and Gautham would part ways as friends.
+If she is not able to get along with Leela during the trip, she and Gautham would part ways.
 While Gautham agrees to the condition, he lies to his mother that he is taking her on an "office trip" with his colleagues, due to which he is forced to take his best friend Vijay with him.

-The trip begins and it soon becomes evident that Leela is not comfortable with Meera and her family also being part of the trip, though Gautham manages to pacify her and claim that Meera is also part of the trip as his colleague.
-However, she eventually finds out the real reason of the trip from Meera, who is upset at the families not getting along, causing Gautham's lie to get exposed.
-Angry at Gautham lying to them, Meera and Leela send the rest of their families, including Gautham and Vijay, back home, while both of them decide to spend time together and get to know each other.
+The trip begins and it soon becomes evident that Leela is not comfortable with Meera and her family also being part of the trip, but Gautham manages to pacify her and claiming that Meera is also part of the trip as his colleague.
+However, she eventually finds out the real reason of the trip from Meera, who is upset at the families not getting along, causing Gautham's lie to be exposed.
+Angry at Gautham for lying to them, Meera and Leela send their families, including Gautham and Vijay, back home, while both of them decide to spend time together and get to know each other.
 They head to Goa (which was initially proposed by Meera before settling on Coorg due to Gautham's objections) where they do many activities together and enjoy each other's company.
 After a few incidents, Leela is impressed with Meera and agrees to get her married to Gautham.
-But at this juncture, while returning to Coorg, they get lost in the middle of a forest.
+But while returning to Coorg, they become lost in the middle of a forest.